U.N. nuclear agency "ready to return" to North Korea

 Allowing IAEA staff to travel to North Korea may help address international concerns about Pyongyang's atomic aims, but analysts have in the past voiced doubt the North would grant the U.N. agency full access to nuclear facilities.

-The Yongbyon complex is at the heart of North Korea's plutonium weapons program.
+The Yongbyon complex is at the heart of North Korea's plutonium weapons programme.
 It includes a reprocessing plant where weapons-grade material is extracted from spent fuel rods.

 In late 2010, foreign experts said North Korean officials had shown them what they said was a uranium enrichment facility at Yongbyon, potentially offering a second path to make bombs.